maksimKorzh/listing-scraper/README.md

 Use this to check whether the scraper exists, is running or stopped.

+### Save Scraper

+Saves the current scraper configuration to a file.

+This allows you to keep a scraper configuration and reuse it later.

+Saved configurations can be useful when you want to scrape the same website again or share a scraper configuration.

+### Load Scraper

+Loads a previously saved scraper configuration from a file.

+After loading a scraper, you can review its configuration and use it for scraping.

 ### Start Scraper

 Starts the scraping process using the currently configured scraper.